UDR (UDR)

 AI Analysis | Feedback

-- Empty Nesters and Seniors: This group includes individuals or couples who may be downsizing from larger homes, seeking a low-maintenance lifestyle, and valuing accessibility, community features, and proximity to services, healthcare, or cultural attractions.
+- Empty Nesters and Lifestyle Renters: This group includes individuals or couples who choose the convenience and amenities of apartment living over homeownership.
+They may be downsizing from single-family homes, seeking a maintenance-free lifestyle, or looking for well-located properties with desirable amenities and services.

 AI Analysis | Feedback